-In short, determining for certain whether you or your partner has a sexually transmitted infection is impossible without medical testing.
+In short, determining for certain whether you or your partner has a sexually transmitted infection is impossible without having an STI test.

 Some STIs can be transmitted not only by penetrative sex, but also by genital or bodily contact.

 We have listed some of the obviously recognisable signs of common STIs here, but we will also discuss how you can find out if you or your partner has an STI which has yet to show symptoms, and provide some guidance on how to avoid contracting STIs in future.

 The most common STI in Great Britain, this bacterial infection can be transmitted by unprotected sex or genital contact.
 Around 200,000 people in England were diagnosed with the disease in 2015.

 The NHS recommends that if you are under 25 and sexually active, you should be tested annually or every time you change your sexual partner.

 People with chlamydia often don’t get any noticeable symptoms at all.
 If you do, they can take weeks or months to appear, and may seem to disappear after a short while.

 You can still infect others even if you don’t show any symptoms.

 - In women, symptoms can include vaginal discharge, bleeding after sex, heavy periods, and abdominal pain.